 Buying dividend stocks, or funds which are invested in stocks with a track record of paying regular dividends with good yields, is a common part of an income portfolio.
-Typically larger, well-established companies are preferred for this.
-If you choose your stocks well, you can enjoy the best of both worlds: regular dividend checks and capital gains if their stock prices rise.
+Typically, larger, well-established companies are preferred for this.
+If you choose your stocks well, you can enjoy the best of both worlds: regular dividend cheques and capital gains if their stock prices rise.

 For dividend-paying stocks and funds, these are the key terms you need to take note of: